-This document compliments and helps implement the Bay Area Air Quality Management District's (BAAQMD or District) 2010 CEQA Guidelines (Guidelines) and thresholds of significance for particulate matter and toxic air contaminants (TACs).
-The thresholds were developed to encourage focused infill development in the region, reduce vehicle emissions, and protect public health by raising awareness regarding the effects of siting people near existing and/or new sources of toxic air containments.
-The Guidelines also outline a methodology for analyzing potential risk and hazard impacts to sensitive receptors from proposed land use developments.
+This document complements and helps implement the Bay Area Air Quality Management District's (BAAQMD or District) 2012 CEQA Guidelines (Guidelines).
+The Guidelines outline a methodology for analyzing potential risk and hazard impacts to sensitive receptors from proposed land use developments.
 This document, used in conjunction with the Guidelines, provides greater detail on how to perform preliminary screening, and if needed, detailed computer modeling of potential risk and hazard impacts from a new source of toxic emissions on existing receptors, or from existing sources of toxic emissions to new receptors.